Luciaafme/DACD_1aPractica/README.md

 ![image](https://github.com/Luciaafme/DACD_2aPractica/assets/145342904/eefd6b10-99be-4834-a1ea-0113d9c6569e)

 # Things to take into account
-"The Xotelo API is notably slow, which may occasionally result in timeout issues.
-In such cases, it might be necessary to rerun the Accommodation Provider module to ensure its continued functionality.
-The user interface can remain operational even in the absence of data from this API; however, it will display a message indicating that there are no available data yet and encourage the user to try again.
-On another note, error messages will be shown if attempting to insert more days than permitted or making a reservation for today after 12:00:00."
+The Xotelo API is noticeably slow, which can occasionally lead to timeout issues.
+In most cases, simply waiting is sufficient to resolve this error.
+In very rare instances, it may be necessary to rerun the Accommodation Provider module to ensure its continuous functionality.
+The user interface may remain operational even in the absence of data from this API; however, it will display a message indicating that no data is currently available and encourage the user to try again.
+On the other hand, error messages will be displayed if attempts are made to input more days than allowed or if a reservation is made for today after 12:00:00 PM.

 ![image](https://github.com/Luciaafme/DACD_Final_Project/assets/145342904/750a5bd7-4e87-4bdd-a784-7ff3ee3760a7)